gunrock/docsify/docs/hive_phase2/hive_rw_phase2.md

 ### Output

-(Only include this if it's different than Phase 1.
-Otherwise: "No change from Phase 1.")
+No change from Phase 1.

-What is output when you run?
-Output file?
-JSON?
-Anything else?
-How do you extract relevant statistics from the output?

-How do you make sure your output is correct/meaningful?
-(What are you comparing against?)

 ## Performance and Analysis

-(Only include this if it's different than Phase 1.
-Otherwise: "No change from Phase 1.")
+No change from Phase 1.

-How do you measure performance?
-What are the relevant metrics?
-Runtime?
-Throughput?
-Some sort of accuracy/quality metric?

 ### Implementation limitations